Mortgage Interest Deduction

 Example

 You pay €8,000 per year in mortgage interest.
 You can deduct this from your box 1 income.
-At a rate of 36.97%, this yields a tax benefit of €2,958 per year, or nearly €250 per month.
+At the maximum deduction rate of 37.48%, this yields a tax benefit of €2,998 per year, or nearly €250 per month.

 Why does this matter?